Denny Borsboom

 Denny Borsboom (born November 9, 1973) is a Dutch psychologist and psychometrician.
 He has been a professor of psychology at the University of Amsterdam since 2013.
 His work has included applying network theory to the study of mental disorders and their symptoms.
 In 2018 he presented the Paul B. Baltes Lecture at the Berlin-Brandenburg Academy of Sciences and Humanities.
+He was the President of the Psychometric Society between 2024 and 2025.